PhD in Public Health, Environmental Health

-The new PhD in Public Health, offered by the College of Public Health and Health Professions, will require a minimum of 90 post-baccalaureate credit hours.
+The PhD in Public Health, Environmental Health concentration offered by the College of Public Health and Health Professions, will require a minimum of 90 post-baccalaureate credit hours.
 These credits will include core public health coursework (15 credits); quantitative methods and statistics (12 credits); professional issues (7 credits); concentration area (35 credits); supervised research (3 credits); supervised teaching (3 credits); and dissertation research (15 credits).

 Upon successful completion of all program components, culminating in the dissertation defense, program graduates will be awarded the PhD in Public Health.
 Examples of places of employment include universities, federal and state government agencies (e.g. Centers for Disease Control, public health departments), health and environmental research firms, and non-profit local, national, and international agencies.

 Upon graduation, our PhD students will be able to:

 - Describe to specific communities or general populations the direct and indirect human and ecological effects of major environmental agents.

 - Describe genetic, physiological and psychosocial factors that affect susceptibility to adverse health outcomes following exposure to environmental hazards.